clinical-genomics-uppsala/Geneious_metabarcoding/README.md

 [REPORT]
-spike_taxa = "Imtechella halotolerans", "Allobacillus halotolerans", "Truepera radiovictrix"	# cells will be highlighted in orange in report min_reads = 1000				# if the total number of reads in a sample is fewer than this value, sample total row => red max_unassigned_prop = 0.9		# if the proportion of reads classified as "unassigned" is larger than this value, sample total row => red min_counts_taxa = 50			# if the number of reads is larger than this value for a taxon in a sample, the row => blue min_abund_tot = 0.01			# if the proportion of reads for a taxon is larger than this value for a taxon in a sample, the row => blue
+spike_taxa = "Imtechella halotolerans", "Allobacillus halotolerans", "Truepera radiovictrix"	# cells will be highlighted in orange in report min_reads = 1000				# if the total number of reads in a sample is fewer than this value, sample total row => red max_unassigned_prop = 0.9		# if the proportion of reads classified as "unassigned" is larger than this value, sample unassigned row => red min_counts_taxa = 50			# if the number of reads is larger than this value for a taxon in a sample, the row => blue min_abund_tot = 0.01			# if the proportion of reads for a taxon is larger than this value for a taxon in a sample, the row => blue
 ```

 2. Import the FASTQ files to Geneious.
 Select the files and go to 'Workflows' --> 'Run Workflow' and select '16S nanopore: pre-processing + emu'.
 ![Options when starting the workflow](images/startWorkflow.png?raw=true)
  'Export to Folder' and 'Data path' must point to the same folder which should not contain any FASTA files (.fa/.fa.gz/.fasta/.fasta.gz) already.
 In Geneious, the output will be a log file.
 Full output will be saved to disk including all emu output files, a html file with krona plots and an excel report.
+See example output from a [small toy dataset](https://github.com/clinical-genomics-uppsala/Geneious_metabarcoding/tree/log_file/data/).